Web4 Economics

 High-quality work earns ~7x more than mediocre work.
 The ramp starts at 30% quality (below that, zero payment) and scales linearly above 70%.
 There are no negotiations — quality is the dominant earnings driver.

-A 5% transfer fee on all ATP flows prevents circular farming (colluding accounts sending ATP back and forth to inflate balances).
+A 5% transfer fee on all ATP flows (the 5% routes to a community redistribution pool, not to any central authority) prevents circular farming (colluding accounts sending ATP back and forth to inflate balances).
 Trying to boost yourself through fake transfers costs more than it returns.

 But Who Decides What's “Quality”?